dev-petervanhemert/SonarQube-Server-Installation-Guide/README.md

 Inbound securiry rules:

--Allow RDP IN,
+- Allow RDP IN,

--Allow HTTPS IN,
+- Allow HTTPS IN,

--Allow SonarQube In,
+- Allow SonarQube In,

--Block All In.
+- Block All In.

 How to create a SonarQube server on Azure with Template